Measure 5 Tax Limitation

 How to Appeal Your Property Value

-If you disagree with the value of your property as shown on your tax statement, you may file an appeal with the Board of Property Tax Appeals.
+If you disagree with the value of your property as shown on your tax statement, you may file an appeal with the Property Value Appeal Board (PVAB).
 You can get petition forms and information from the County Clerk by calling 503-655-8662.

 A reduction in RMV will not mean a reduction in taxes unless the RMV is reduced below the AV — except in situations such as new construction and remodeling, if RMV is lowered then AV is reduced and taxes are decreased.